-As mentioned previously, a 50 ft by 50 ft survey grid will be set up over the footprint of the SCA.
+As mentioned previously, a 50 ft by 50 ft survey grid will be set up over the footprint of the SCA (i.e., Phase I, Phase II, and the basins initially and Phase III only if needed).
 Prior to the SCA construction of a phase (i.e., before the construction of perimeter berm and the liner system), an initial survey will be performed to obtain the northing, easting, and elevation of the existing ground within that phase.